-Audi experienced an 8.9% increase in sales in November 2009 over the same month in 2008.
+Audi experienced an 8.9 percent increase in sales in November 2009 over the same month in 2008.
 The German carmaker sold a total of 82,750 cars in November but if you look at the figures from January 1 until the end of November, Audi had sold 870,600 units.

 Peter Schwarzenbauer, Audi marketing and sales member of the board, confirmed that it has already exceeded this year's target for China in November.

 He said that Audi's leadership position in China strengthens the company.
 He also mentioned that sales figures in the Americas and Europe are also developing very well.

 However, in China, the reaction has definitely not been lukewarm.
 In fact, China more than doubled its sales and posted a 101.9 percent increase, after it had sold 16,503 units.
 Since the start of the year, a total of 139,872 cars were sold in the region.
 Meanwhile, US sales for the past two years have been largely unchanged.

 Audi was only able to sell 6,810 units, with the first eleven months of the year recording a 7.9 percent decrease, with some 73,686 cars sold.
 On a global scale, Audi reports that it has exceeded the previous year's figures in 42 markets in November.

 Earlier this year, at the 2009 North American International Automobile Show (NAIAS) in Detroit, Audi unveiled the Sportback Concept, a new study that symbolizes the Sportback principle in its purest form by combining elegance, sportiness and variability.

 Serving as core of the Audi Sportback Concept is the 3.0-liter TDI engine also found under the hood on the Audi Q7 3.0 TDI.
 This engine can deliver up to 225 hp (165 kW) of output and up to 550 Nm (405.66 lb-ft) of torque.
 The mill mated to a new 7-speed tiptronic transmission.